Climate change in Malaysia: Impacts

+Malaysia has experienced warming and rainfall irregularities particularly in the last two decades.

 Existing environmental pressures on natural resources are expected to be exacerbated.
 Natural disasters already cause around $1.3 billion in damage annually, mostly due to flooding.

 Temperature changes

 Temperatures rose by 0.14–0.25 °C per decade from 1970 to 2013.
 By 2090, they are projected to rise between an additional 0.8 °C and 3.11 °C depending on global emissions.
 There is little expected seasonal variation for temperature increase.
 However, heatwaves are expected to increase in frequency and intensity.
 Currently, a period of three days at the extreme high of expected temperatures has a 2% probability of occurring.
 Under high emissions scenarios, this will increase to 93%, reflecting the overall higher temperatures.
 Such high temperatures will worsen existing urban heat islands such as Kuala Lumpur, which can already reach temperatures 4-6 C higher than surrounding areas.
 Annual heat-related deaths among the elderly may go from less than 1 per 100,000 to 45 per 100,000 in high-emission scenarios.
 Coral bleaching is another expected effect, which will have both environmental and economic impacts.
+Rising temperatures has meant few to no male turtles are now being born in Peninsular Malaysia.